Introduction

 Mistake 1: Adding AI Without Strategy

-Adding a chatbot does not make a company AI-native.
+A chatbot alone does not make a firm AI-native.

 Mistake 2: Automating Poor Processes

-It also amplifies inefficiency if workflows are poorly designed.
+It also multiplies waste if workflows are broken.

 Mistake 3: Ignoring Human Oversight